Do I Have To File?

 No. The CTA includes a provision prohibiting the issuance of bearer shares or certificates.

-If I close down my company must I notify FinCEN
+If I close down my company, must I notify FinCEN?

 Regulations have not been released concerning reporting on closed companies.

-What happens if I fail report?
+What happens if I fail to report?

 What happens if I submit a knowingly false report?